Hermeric: After 419

-In 419, after a personal dispute between Hermeric and the Vandal king Gunderic, the Vandals attacked the Suevi and trapped Hermeric in the Nervasian (Erbasian) Mountains before the Roman general Asterius intervened and the Vandals retreated.
+In 419, after a personal dispute between Hermeric and the Vandal king Gunderic, the Vandals attacked the Suevi and trapped Hermeric in the Narbasian (Erbasian) Mountains before the Roman general Asterius intervened and the Vandals retreated.
 Thereafter, until the Vandals left Iberia for Africa in 429, Hermeric remained peaceful, but in 430 he began to raid Gallaecia.

 In 431 a Gallaecian named Hydatius went to Flavius Aëtius to plead for help against the Suevi, but Aëtius delayed until 432 the sending of the comes Censorius.
 According to Hydatius' Chronicle of contemporary events, the Gallaecian plebs in the better-fortified strongpoints defeated Hermeric and his men, inflicting heavy casualties and taking many prisoners, which forced the Sueves to release the Gallaecian families they had taken captive (430).

 In 435, "on episcopal intervention", possibly Hydatius', Hermeric made peace with the Gallaecians.
 In that same year, Hermeric negotiated through the Catholic bishop Symphosius directly with the Western Roman Emperor.
 In 437, Censorius made a second expedition accompanied by Fretimund.

 After seven years of illness, Hermeric was forced to retire from the kingship in 438 and pass it on to his son Rechila.
 The story, recorded in Isidore, that Hermeric sent Rechila to Baetica to defeat Andevotus, Romanae militiae dux, is false, as there is no contemporary evidence that Hermeric retained any authority after his abdication.
 There appears to have been no principle of elective monarchy among the Suevi and the successes of their raids may have accounted for the contentment of their people.
 Hermeric's royal line lasted until 456.

 In 429, there appeared briefly a Suevic military leader named Heremigarius operating in Lusitania who may have been a joint monarch with Hermeric, but there is no primary source to prove it.

-Misspelling issues

-Hermeric has been sometimes misspelled as or confused with Hermeneric in written documents.
-This is a quite significant issue among scholars and in academia.